-PNT Assessment Exercise Results from an Increment 1 MGUE Receiver Aided by a Frequency Hop Acquisition Using Secure TRANSEC (FAST) Acquisition Aid Prototype
+PNT Assessment Exercise (PNTAX) Results from Aiding Acquisition for an Increment 1 MGUE Receiver Using a Frequency-Hop Acquisition Using Secure TRANSEC (FAST) Prototype

 Terry Ferrett and Philip Dafesh, The Aerospace Corporation